 Preschooler Sofia prefers Little My

 Preschooler Sofia Petertsens, 6, has a favorite character in the digital language immersion service: Little My.
-Sofia, who speaks Russian as her mother tongue, has no trouble navigating and using Moomin Language School.
+Sofia, who speaks Russian as her mother tongue, has no trouble navigating and using the Moomin Language School application.

 Preschool teacher Jaana Salo says that the vocabulary and pronunciation of every child using the service has improved.